-A BAFRA assessor will visit applicants in their workshops to "examine" their skills and knowledge.
+A BAFRA assessor will visit applicants in their workshops to “examine” their skills and knowledge.
+They will want to see a number of pieces in before, during and after stages of restoration.
 The assessor will also look at their business competence and integrity because a high standard of service to the public is mandatory.
-The report is presented to Bafra’s Executive Committee who will decide whether to admit the applicant for Full Membership.
-BAFRA is one of only three professional bodies in the conservation-restoration profession to "Accredit" its members, and takes this responsibility very seriously.
+The report is presented to BAFRA’S Executive Committee who will decide whether to admit the applicant for Accredited Membership.
+BAFRA is one of only three professional bodies in the conservation-restoration profession to “Accredit” its members, and takes this responsibility very seriously.

 Benefits of BAFRA Membership

-- BAFRA has awarded Accreditation Status to its Full Members for over 25 years, and the process used is unique to BAFRA.
-It is, as it should be, fairly formidable and focuses closely on two major areas.
-The applicants' experience and ability to carry out numerous aspects of conservation and restoration skills and processes, and the standard of the applicants' business practices in line with BAFRA's stringent Code of Ethics.
-These demands are largely responsible for the confidence with which owners in the private and public sectors feel able to place the conservation and restoration of their furniture and allied objects in BAFRA Members' hands.
+- The demands of the stringent assessment and it’s criteria are largely responsible for the confidence with which owners in the private and public sectors feel able to place the conservation and restoration of their furniture and allied objects in BAFRA Members’ hands.

 - BAFRA affords its members the opportunity to exchange information on all aspects of their profession and constantly to improve their knowledge and skills.

-- BAFRA runs a strong publicity programme devoted to the welfare of our heritage, and the support of heritage owners and BAFRA members.
-The association takes part in trade fairs and has strong working relationships with the major antique dealers associations, leading auction houses, art loss tracking organisations and the insurance and loss adjusting industries.
-BAFRA also has strong working relationship with the Museum Community and was a Founder Member of the National Council for Conservation and Restoration which led to the formation of the Institute of Conservation (ICON).
+- BAFRA has strong working relationship with the Museum Community and was a Founder Member of the National Council for Conservation and Restoration which led to the formation of the Institute of Conservation (ICON).

-- BAFRA has a strong educational remit towards its own members and to towards the Public.
-This is discharged through a long-standing programme of seminars and workshops for the benefit of all members, BAFRA Friends and the Public.
-For BAFRA Associate members aiming to establish themselves professionally within the Conservation and Restoration profession, Student, Ordinary and Graduate members benefit through programmes of practical instruction and a mentoring system.
+- BAFRA has a strong educational remit towards its own members and the Public.
+We regularly organise programmes of seminars and workshops for the benefit of all members, BAFRA Friends and the public.

-- A number of membership services are provided including the discounted sale of books, tools and various business services and for Full members favourable insurance.
+- A number of membership discounts have been negotiated with suppliers of tools and reference books, various business services and for Accredited members favourable insurance.